drufony/drufony.github.io/_posts/static/0100-01-01-integrating-with-symfony-httpkernel.md

 In many cases, Drupal's `menu_execute_active_handler()` never finishes because the page callback never returns anything.
 Sometimes, the page callback deliberately calls `drupal_exit()` after echoing a string. `drupal_goto()`, ajax handlers, autocomplete field callbacks, and image generators also behave this way.

 This kind of behavior is not supported by Symfony HttpKernel, but it's not hard to implement.
-We need the Symfony HttpKernel to recover from a PHP shutdown.
+I just need the Symfony HttpKernel to recover from (or finish up after) a PHP shutdown.

 I wrote a new [ShutdownableInterface](https://github.com/bangpound/drupal-bundle/blob/master/HttpKernel/ShutdownableInterface.php) for HttpKernel which defines a new method that finishes handling the request and response.
 When PHP shutdown happens during HttpKernel's controller phase, and the contents of the PHP output buffer are converted to a Symfony response, which is passed to HttpKernel::shutdown().